inmanta/pytest-inmanta-lsm/README.md

 ```
 > source: [test_quickstart.py::test_transient_state](./examples/quickstart/tests/test_quickstart.py)

 For a more advanced test case, you might also want to deploy multiple services.
-You could either test them one by one, or, parallelize them, to:
+You could either test them one by one, or, parallelize them, in order to:
 1. speed up the test case.
 2. test interference in between the services.

-In that case, the recommended way is to create an `async` helper, which follows the progress of your service, and instantiate multiple service with it, in a `sync` test case.
+In that case, the recommended way is to create an `async` helper, which follows the progress of your service, and instantiate multiple services with it, in a `sync` test case.
 ```python
 async def service_full_cycle(
     remote_orchestrator: remote_orchestrator.RemoteOrchestrator,